Decks & Outdoor Living

 Custom Built has been designing and building amazing backyard decks for over 20 years all across Mid-Michigan.
-As a result, we have become the Lansing Deck Contractor of choice for all your outdoor living needs.
+As a result, we have become the deck contractor of choice for all your outdoor living needs.

 - Deck Replacement